geekyme/demo-react-hooks/README.md

 A demo on how to use react hooks for everything.
 See website link above for demo.

-4 examples are show cased here:
+A few examples are show cased here:

 ### A simple editable list